 May have been a new T332, replacing T330 HU15 wrecked in August 1976.
 Entered by Gordy Oftedahl (Minneapolis, MN) Can-Am 1977: driven by Tom Bagley (2 races: Mid Ohio 7 Aug 1977 and Mosport 21 Aug 1977), Bert Keuhne (1 race: Trois Riveries 4 Sep 1977), Milt Minter (1 race: Riverside 16 Oct 1977) and possibly others that season.

 Sold to Leonard Janke Can-Am 1978 (3 races, debut Watkins Glen 9 July 1978); Can-Am 1979 (4 races); Can-Am 1980 (2 races); Can-Am 1981 (2 races + 1 DNQ).
 Tom Erwin saw this car on its debut at Watkins Glen in 1978 but noted that it had no chassis number.
 The picture to the right shows Janke at Edmonton in 1981.
 This was the car's last recorded race and ended after 31 laps with an accident.
 Retained by Janke since then.
-Jim Rollins spoke to Harold Janke (Pender, NE), Leonard's son, in June 2006 and confirmed that they still have the car.
-Leonard Janke told Jerry Entin in Nov 2009 that he still had the car.
+The car was still with Leonard Janke in April 2017.

 'the Hogan/Haines car'